Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: PMW Compilation schemes

 which is solved by

-We will refer to this as the three-pulse compilation scheme.
+We will refer to this as the \emph{PMW-3 scheme}.

-The variable parameters $\alpha, \beta, \gamma$ are directly related to the phase shifts of the microwave pulses $\theta, \phi, \omega$ according to~\cref{eq:3_pmw_angles}.
+The variable parameters $\alpha, \beta, \gamma$ are directly related to the phase shifts of the microwave pulses $\theta, \phi, \omega$ according to~\Cref{eq:3_pmw_angles}.
 However, unlike the virtual $Z$ scheme, this scheme does not incur an extraneous $Z$ rotation.
 Furthermore, only the pulses for $X_{\pi/2}$ and $X_\pi$ need to be calibrated, which are already necessary for realizing Clifford-based randomized benchmarking and $T_1,T_2$ measurements~\cite{krantz2019quantum}.
-Lastly, it is not a coincidence that we come upon this three-pulse scheme; in~\cref{sec:uniqueness} we surprisingly find that any compilation scheme involving three conjugated $X$ rotations is essentially the same as our scheme.
+Now, although we need three $X_\sigma(\phi)$ rotations to compile an arbitrary single-qubit gate, certain single-qubit gates can be compiled using fewer rotations, as we show in~\Cref{sec:special_1q}.
+We also show in~\Cref{sec:enc_gates} that for excitation number conserving two-qubit gates, we can reduce the number of pulses needed for a pair of single-qubit gates adjacent to the two-qubit gate from 6 pulses to 5.
+Lastly, it is not a coincidence that we come upon this PMW-3 scheme; in~\Cref{sec:uniqueness} we surprisingly find that any compilation scheme for arbitrary single-qubit gates using the minimial number of three $X_\sigma(\phi)$ rotations is essentially the same as our scheme.